LuanEdCosta/bash-experiments/README.md

 - `hostname` - To check the DNS name of the current machine.
 - `whoami` - Use the whoami command to show the currently logged-in user for the shell session.
 - `wc` - The wc (word count) command counts the number of lines, words, and bytes in a file.
+- `tr` - The tr command is used to translate or delete characters.

 ## :link: Useful Links